How to Keep Your Dog Entertained Indoors

 Try teaching your dog a new trick.
 Whether it’s shaking a paw, learning the name of a favorite toy, or crawling underneath a chair – the possibilities are endless!

 A great trick to try is tidying up.
-First, teach your dog what “put it away” means, by getting her to pick up one of her dog toys, carry it to a box and drop it.
-Then you can progress to scattering toys around a room, pointing to them one at a time as she picks them up and puts them away, until eventually she’s able to do it with just the command.
+First, teach your dog what “put it away” means, by getting them to pick up one of their dog toys, carry it to a box and drop it.
+Then you can progress to scattering toys around a room, pointing to them one at a time as they pick them up and put them away, until eventually they’re able to do it with just the command.